CelestialAbyss/mc-web/files/minecraft_optimization.md

 > [!NOTE]
 > Please note that this is currently a work in progress!

+> [!WARNING]
+> This optimization mod list was only tested on computers with x86 CPUs with NVIDIA / AMD GPUs.
+I can't confirm that computers with ARM CPUs will have the same performance.

 Click the dropdown menus below to see the tables.

 <details>